So, exactly how much traffic does a website need to make money? In other words, how many visitors do you need to make money on a website?

 If you’ve just started your blog with an eye towards making money off it and you’ve got it properly set up for monetisation, your next question could very well be: as a newbie, how much traffic do I need to make money?

-Keep reading as we give you the information you need to make sure that your blog will serve its money-making purpose.
+This post will give you all the information you need to make sure that your blog serves its money-making purpose.

 Side Note: If you’re curious about making money online via a blog-style website or you just want to try it on for size and see if it fits, check out our post on how to launch a website completely free!